top of page

 That’s where SEO comes in.
 SEO is the process of optimizing a website so search engines can easily find, understand, and rank it.
 The better a website’s SEO, the higher it appears in search results—and the more people see it.

-And let’s be honest; who looks past the first page of Google search results?
-So, if your website doesn’t appear on Google’s first page, you’re missing out on potential customers.
+And let’s be honest; how many people look past the first or second page of Google search results?
+So, if your website doesn’t appear on those first few pages, you’re missing out on some potential customers.

 The Two Big Categories of SEO